 Time to get a move on?

-If you are planning a step up the property ladder, rising prices can make it look like the ideal time to get moving.
+If you are planning a step up the property ladder, rising prices and high can make it look like the ideal time to get moving.
 But there could be some problems.
 The easing of restrictions, extended stamp duty holiday, better mortgage availability for first-time buyers, race for space and relocation to the country have all combined to create a conveyancing logjam.

 Under the current rules, no stamp duty will be paid on the first £500,000 of a property purchase until 30 June – saving buyers up to £15,000 compared to normal tax rates.
-After that, there will be no stamp duty charged on the first £250,000 of a property purchase until the end of September – saving up to £5,000.
+After that, there will also be no stamp duty charged on the first £250,000 of a property purchase until the end of September – saving up to £5,000.